LouisJackman/language-x/README.md

   Elixir's `use`.
 In this use case, Sylan calls them _annotations_, just like Java.
 In this case, the whole item AST or token stream is passed as a _final_ argument to the function.
+* When annotation macros, using tokens or ASTs, are invoked with multiple parameters, the item itself is always the final syntax argument.
-* `@` macros can be NOP macros.
-In fact, this is a very handy usecase: an annotation can preprocess other NOP macros inside an item they annotate to change their behaviour.
+* Annotation macros can be NOP macros.
+In fact, this is a handy usecase: an annotation can preprocess other NOP macros inside an item they annotate to change their behaviour.
 This is vaguely similar to a class annotation enabling special understanding of field annotations in Java frameworks like Spring.
-* An `@` macro not attached to an item can instead occupy its own `item` slot, in which case it generates one or more items to take its place in the compiled code.
+* An annotation macro not attached to an item can instead occupy its own `item` slot, in which case it generates one or more items to take its place in the compiled code.
-* An `@` macro where an expression is expected is an error.
+* An annotation macro where an expression is expected is an error.
-* Symmetric pipelines have extra utility methods from the fusing of readers and writers to the same type: _passthroughs_, a handy ability when extending languages rather than building them from scratch.
+* Symmetric pipelines have extra utility methods from the fusing of readers and writers to the same type: _passthroughs_, an ability when extending languages rather than building them from scratch.
 * `Ast`s can never be symmetric pipelines because single ASTs are consumed as parameters, yet multiple AST can be emitted as a result.
 As they are eagerly evaluated, immutable trees rather than mutable streams, passthrough